 - Foreign completed degree (M.Sc.-level) corresponding to a minimum of four years in the Norwegian educational system

-- Candidates without a Master’s degree have until 30.06.2019 to complete the final exam
+- Candidates without a Master’s degree must have completed this degree before starting the fellowship

 The norm is as follows:

 - The average grade point for courses included in the Bachelor’s degree must be C or better in the Norwegian educational system

 - The average grade point for courses included in the Master’s degree must be B or better in the Norwegian educational system

 - The Master’s thesis must have the grade B or better in the Norwegian educational system